crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 There are several ways to let Crystal know this.

-## With type annotations
+## With type restrictions

-The easiest, but probably most tedious, way is to use explicit type annotations.
+The easiest, but probably most tedious, way is to use explicit type restrictions.

 ```crystal
 class Person